 Old wine smells like dried fruit aromas (potpourri and dried fig), and likely savory notes: jerky, tobacco, and leather.
 Wine aromas fade with time, leaving old wine smelling more alcoholic.
 Old wines aren’t bad wines.
 A bad wine will smell like varnish or nail polish remover or vinegar.

-Here’s what you need to know about the allure of aged wines.
+Here’s what you need to know about what old wine smells like.

 What Does Young Wine Smell Like?